Why CET Prague: Summer?

-Internship students at CET Prague are motivated go-getters looking for a productive term abroad.
-Leave home for the summer and come back with a new favorite city, substantive internship experience on your résumé, and the tools to take charge of whatever is up next for you.
+Internship students at CET Prague are motivated go-getters looking for a productive summer abroad on their own terms.
+With a highly flexible curriculum and custom internship placements, you go home with a new favorite city, substantive work experience on your résumé, and the tools to take charge of whatever is up next for you.

 Curriculum & Syllabi

-You take the internship component and one elective to meet a total of 6 recommended credits.
+You take the internship component and one or two electives to meet a total of 3 to 6 recommended credits.

-You choose one of these 3-credit courses to meet the recommended 6 total credits:
+Choose one or two of these 3-credit courses to meet the recommended 3 to 6 total credits:

 Intern in Prague